Like us on Facebook

 Photo Credit: 1.
 Michael Ochs Archives / Getty Images 2.
 Michael Ochs Archives / Getty Images 3.
 Airwolfhound / Wikimedia Commons CC BY-SA 2.0

-Kris Kristofferson is one of country music’s most famous singer-songwriters, and he had to work hard to earn that title.
-His pursuit of a career in music was an uphill battle, and he had to take jobs outside of the industry before getting his big break.
-To try and streamline the process, he did something wild and unexpected to capture the attention of another country music legend: Johnny Cash.
-Amazingly, it worked!
+Kris Kristofferson was one of country music’s most talented singer-songwriters – and he had to work hard to earn that title.
+His pursuit of a music career was an uphill battle, and he had to take jobs outside of the industry before getting his big break.

-Kris Kristofferson is an experienced helicopter pilot
+Kris Kristofferson was an experienced helicopter pilot

 Military portrait of Kris Kristofferson